kubevirt/project-infra/docs/infrastructure-components.md

 ### Workloads

 This is a self managed cluster with bare metals as workers.
-It runs the e2e jobs.
+It runs the e2e and [performance] jobs.

+[performance]: performance-testing.md

 #### Context